MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Command_Precedence.md

 Using the module-qualified name of a cmdlet allows you to run commands hidden by an item with the same name.
-For example, you can run the `Get-Date` cmdlet by qualifying it with its module name **Microsoft.PowerShell.Utility** or full path.
-When you use module-qualified names, the module is automatically imported into the session.
+For example, you can run the `Get-Date` cmdlet by qualifying it with its module name **Microsoft.PowerShell.Utility** or its path.
+When you use module-qualified names, the module can be automatically imported into the session depending on the value of [`$PSModuleAutoLoadingPreference`][03].

 > [!NOTE]
 > You can't use module names to qualify variables or aliases.